Palazzo della Pilotta and Galleria Nazionale di Parma

 Another section comprises Roman statues, sculptural pieces, and Greek vases collected by various members of the House of Farnese and the House of Gonzaga.

 The core of the archaeological museum’s collections features many artifacts found in the 18th-century excavations of the ancient Roman town of Veleia, which include twelve marble statues dating back to the 1st century AD, bronze statuettes, and coins.

-The Museo Bodoniano is dedicated to the famous 18th-century printer typographer, and type-designer Giambattista Bodoni (1740 – 1813), most known today as the creator of the Bodoni typefaces.
-The museum feature exhibitions focused on history and techniques of book printing from 15th to 19th century, and on Bodoni’s life and professional career
+The Museo Bodoniano is dedicated to the famous 18th-century printer typographer, and type-designer Giambattista Bodoni (1740 – 1813), most known today as the creator of the Bodoni typeface.
+The museum features exhibitions focused on history and techniques of book printing from 15th to 19th century, as well as on Bodoni’s life and professional career

 The Teatro Farnese is one of the world’s most important examples of late Renaissance theater.
 Built in 1618, after a design by architect Gian Battista Aleotti (also known as l’Argenta), the theater was inspired in its architecture by the Olympic Theater in Vicenza by Andrea Palladio.
 The Teatro Farnese is a monumental wooden structure, decorated with paintings and gypsum sculptures, with a u-shaped seating area that could accommodate up to 3,000 people.
-Almost completely destroyed during WWII, the theater was reconstructed in 1960 partly reusing its original elements and decorations.
+Largely destroyed during WWII, the theater was reconstructed in 1960 reusing a part of its original elements and decorations.